apple/swift-llbuild2/Examples/GameOfLife/README.md

-# Conway
+# GameOfLife

 An implementation of Conway's Game of Life using llbuild2's Build System component.

 To run, just open the project in Xcode and hit run.
-Alternatively, `cd Examples/Conway; swift run` should also work.
+Alternatively, `cd Examples/GameOfLife; swift run` should also work.
 This should open a SwiftUI based application with a view of the board.

 At generation 0, you can edit which cells are alive or dead by clicking on them,